dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-08 Random Thoughts.md

 Simplest coalgebra case: divided power algebras (also a Hopf algebra)

-The "dual" of geometric realization is totalization
+The "dual" of geometric realization is totalization.

+Look at Bousfield-Kan spectral sequence